ADDALemos/MPPTimetables/README.md

   # Results

-  The folder `papers/EPIA2019/plots/` contains the gunplot scripts to generated the figures presented EPIA 2019 paper.
+  The folder `papers/` contains the related papers.

+  ## Journal of Scheduling and other approaches

+  For an integer programming approach see Journal of Scheduling release.
+Note that, integer programming approach is not based on open source software.